-When you’ve got a keyboard player with a variety of keyboards, synths, and rack full of sounds it’s very important to work to get not only the levels but the tones balanced.
+When you’ve got a keyboard player with a variety of keyboards, synths, and rack full of sounds it’s very important to work to get not only the levels, but the tones balanced.

 It’s equally important with playback tracks or stems that can come in many different configurations and from many different sources.

-I’ll start with keyboards.
+I’ll start with keyboards

-There can sometimes be a big difference in what the keyboard player hears coming from their rig in IEMs and wedges, versus how it translates through the PA.
+There is often a big difference in what the keyboard player hears coming from their keyboard rig through their IEMs and wedges, versus how it translates through the PA.

-If the keyboard player needs more high end to cut through their mix those adjustments should happen in the monitors not the keyboard rig itself.
+If the keyboard player needs more high-end to cut through their mix, those adjustments should happen in the monitors, not the keyboard rig itself.